Ontario Highway 2A

+Route description

+East of the Highland Creek bridges (which bypasses Old Kingston Road), Kingston Road defaults to Highway 2A, although the routing for Kingston Road continues via an off-ramp at the Lawson Road interchange.
+After the Lawson Road exit, the route becomes a fully controlled-access freeway until Highway 401.
+Despite being surrounded by urban developments, Highway 2A still retains its rural character as it remains unlit and lacks roadside businesses.
+The speed limit is 80 km/h, and it is patrolled by the Toronto Police Service.

+History

 Windsor–Tilbury

 The Windsor to Tilbury section of Highway 2A originally was designated in 1929 along the route of what would become Highway 114, near Maidstone.
 When Highway 18 was redesignated between Windsor and Leamington in 1931, Highway 2 was rerouted onto its former routing.
 The old routing of Highway 2 prior to that became Highway 2A, and the existing Highway 2A was renumbered as Highway 3B.